-- Functional Module Verification: This test category is used to verify the correct functionality of each of the individual modules that make up the TOE.
-It includes the following test groups: - Positive Testing: Tests that are based on the requirement specification and the expected usage by the customer. - Negative Testing: Tests that extend the scope of the intended usage of the TOE, assuming a misuse by the user. - Version of the DUT: The tests are run with all possible system configurations. - Security Verification: This test category addresses the security mechanisms described in the Security Architecture description.
+Functional Module Verification:

+This test category is used to verify the correct functionality of each of the individual modules that make up the TOE.
+It includes the following test groups:

+- Positive Testing: Tests that are based on the requirement specification and the expected usage by the customer. - Negative Testing: Tests that extend the scope of the intended usage of the TOE, assuming a misuse by the user. - The tests are run with all possible system configurations. - Security Verification: This test category addresses the security mechanisms described in the Security Architecture description.
 Two main categories of security module verification are defined: - Integrity Protection Module Verification (fault injection) using whitebox and blackbox testing. - DPA module verification (side-channel analysis).

+Characterization:

+This mostly addresses production tests to measure varying parameters in postsilicon verification while all parameters are within the specified limits.
+The developer performs a Matrix Characterization Run to measure parameters using varying processes (corner material) and different temperatures.

+Qualification:

-- Characterization: This mostly addresses production tests to measure varying parameters in post-silicon verification while all parameters are within the specified limits.
-The developer performs a Matrix Characterization Run to measure parameters using varying processes (corner material) and different temperatures. - Qualification: This test category ensures that a developed IC is production ready and has the expected quality.
-This addresses - Electrostatic discharge due to electrostatic stress in the field (contactless communication), - Fast aging of the device due to high temperatures to guarantee the life time of the product, - Flash qualification to ensure that features like anti-tearing and wear levelling work as specified, - Package qualification to ensure that the IC can be placed in the final delivery form (package) under industrial environments and the final product quality is achieved, and - PUF qualification to ensure that the promised PUF properties hold in field conditions. - Validation: Execution of all customer-visible use cases to ensure that the entire system works as defined for customer-visible operation.
-This includes - on-chip test framework developed to use each officially released product variant and execute each public available API, - a Java Card OS is used to execute reference transactions for banking and eGov, and - MIFARE tests.
+This test category ensures that a developed IC is production ready and has the expected quality.
+This addresses

+- Electrostatic discharge due to electrostatic stress in the field (contactless communication), - Fast aging of the device due to high temperatures to guarantee the life time of the product, - Flash qualification to ensure that features like anti-tearing and wear levelling work as specified,

+Package qualification to ensure that the IC can be placed in the final delivery form (package) under industrial environments and the final product quality is achieved, and

+PUF qualification to ensure that the promised PUF properties hold in field conditions.

+Validation:

+Execution of all customer-visible use cases to ensure that the entire system works as defined for customer-visible operation.
+This includes

+• on-chip test framework developed to use each officially released product variant and execute each public available API.